lutusp/Monitor-Standby-Script-Linux/README.md

 This Bash shell script solves a longstanding uncorrected bug in current Linux distributions: HDMI-connected multi-monitor installs won't reliably sleep.
 This script takes over for the default desktop-environment monitor-standby facility and sleeps multiple monitors after a user-specified interval.

+UPDATE: The issue this project addresses is more easily remedied by preventing your monitors from auto-scanning for inputs after the primary input goes away.
+But not all monitors have this auto-scan disabling feature (HP monitors usually do).
+I recently got rid of some less well-designed monitors that couldn't be prevented from scanning for new inputs, which has the effect of forcing the video driver out of standby.

 The mmds.sh script can be placed anywhere.
 It's launched at login using mmds_launcher.desktop, which should be copied into $USER/.config/autostart.
 Edit MMDS_launcher.desktop to include the full path to mmds.sh.

 The script examines user activity and awakens the monitors on keyboard and/or mouse activity.